umgauper/umgauper.github.io/tasks.md

 * highlight skills used

 * redo talking books form with angular? and add to portfolio
+* improve styles of backbone shopping cart? and add to portfolio...or...make MEAN-stack app
 * add JS quiz to portfolio? idk...